 Bangkok Art & Culture Centre (BACC)

 This large contemporary art space has hosted many exhibitions by domestic and foreign artists; check the site to see what’s going on.
-It’s also home to interesting cafes (try Gallery Drip for local beans) and shops (hit It’s Going Green for vintage Thai souvenirs).
+Moreover, it is the home to interesting cafes (try Gallery Drip for local beans) and shops (hit It’s Going Green for vintage Thai souvenirs).

 After You Dessert Cafe